Wakaba2/World-Renderer/README.md

 # Changelog
 v1.8.0
+Added support for NeoForge 1.20.6
-Added supports for custom light colors
+Added support for custom light colors
 Added some procedures to get data for rendering
 Some fixes and improvements
 Fixed some bugs